Nikolaus124/interval/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple web-site where you can keep a database of records for doctors.
+JQuery pickers are used here to simplify information entry.

+To run the application you need:

-* Ruby version
+* Ruby version: 2.7.2

-* System dependencies

-* Configuration
+* Rails version: 6.0.3.4

-* Database creation

-* Database initialization
+* MySQL2

+* Clone this repository to empty folder

+* Enter this folder in console and run: bundle install

+* In file ../config/database.yml set username and password

+* Run rails db:create to create database.

-* How to run the test suite
+* Run rails db:migrate to run migrates in this project.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* And run rails s to start project server.

+For the project to work correctly, you need to create at least one doctor using MySQL, as this item is not provided in the project.